 ‘But…?’
 Peaches tries to make herself heard.

-‘Go ahead!
-I’m yours!’
-Blake kisses him and he responds hungrily, forgetting all about Peaches…
+‘Go ahead.
+But you seem a little lost… Let me help you…’ Blake kisses him and he responds hungrily, forgetting all about Peaches…

 Rowan rolls off Blake with a contended sigh.
 He closes his eyes for a moment to make the stars stop spinning, then he turns towards her with a grin.